oracle-livelabs/database-maa/zdm-physical-online-with-backup/zdm-host-provision/zdm-host-provision.md

 4. Install missing packages.

-   We have seen that **expect** package is missing as per previous step output.
+   We have seen that **expect** package is missing as per output of previous step.

    Install the **expect** package using commands below.